 Dips: From a Creamy Artichoke Spinach, to Hummuses (Hummu?
 Hummi? we need a plural, people!), and Olive Tapenade, this dippy gal has got you covered!

 What are you doing for your holiday weekend?
-Do you have any other easy, festive food ideas to share?
-Have fun!
+Do you have Fourth of July or Canada Day recipes to share?